Eeems-Org/remarkable.guide/src/guide/access/ssh.rst

   <div class="warning">
     ⚠️ This will not work properly until OpenSSH 9.4. ⚠️
     <p>
       Due to a bug in ssh-copy-id this installs to the wrong location on the device on versions of OpenSSH older than 9.4.
-You can check your version of OpenSSH with the following command:
+You can check your version of OpenSSH with the following command on your computer:
     </p>
     <pre>ssh -V</pre>
     <p>For these versions you can use the following commands to install your public key instead:</p>